SaifManegar/SaifManegar/README.md

 Model Building: Machine learning (Regression, Classification, and Clustering), Statistics.
 Data Analysis: Exploratory Data Analysis, Feature Engineering, ETL pipelines, Tableau
 Other: Git, GIthub, Microsoft Excel, Office and PowerPoint.

-Projects
-Here are some of the projects I've worked on: